giangvo/alfred-source-code-workflow/README.md

 - Download worfklow in `wf` folder of this repo
 - Import workflow
 - Open workflow folder in terminal and run `npm install` to install node modules
+- Make sure there is a config file - `config.js` in root folder of workflow.
+If it is not existed, please clone the file `config.sample.js`

 ## Usage
 ### Commands